I see the same animal in the same location every day. Do you want me to submit a sighting every time that I see it?

 No. If you are reasonably certain that you are seeing the same animal, you only need to report it once per year.
 If there are particular locations that you plan to revisit regularly, consider waiting two to four weeks between visits.
+Alternatively, you could participate in one of the backyard monitoring programs to monitor species in the same location throughout the year.

 Do the reptiles and amphibians that I see have to be alive?